-Alaska natural gas production is not projected by the AOGSS, but by the Natural Gas Transmission and Distribution Module (NGMM).
-The NGMM projects Alaska gas consumption and whether an Alaska gas pipeline is projected to be built to carry Alaska North Slope gas into Canada and U.S. gas markets.
-As of January 1, 2012, Alaska was estimated to have 10 trillion cubic feet of proved reserves plus 271 trillion cubic feet of unproved resources, excluding the Arctic National Wildlife Refuge undiscovered gas resources.
-Over the long term, Alaska natural gas production is determined and constrained by local consumption and by the capacity of a gas pipeline that might be built to serve Canada and U.S. lower 48 markets.
-The proved and inferred gas resources alone, plus known but undeveloped resources, are sufficient to satisfy at least 20 years of Alaska gas consumption and gas pipeline throughput.
-Moreover, large deposits of natural gas have been discovered along the North Slope (e.g., Point Thomson) but remain undeveloped due to a lack of access to gas consumption markets.
-Because Alaska natural gas production is best determined by projecting Alaska gas consumption and whether a gas pipeline is put into operation, the AOGSS does not attempt to project new gas field discoveries and their development or the declining production from existing fields.
+Alaska natural gas production is not projected by the AOGSS but by the Natural Gas Transmission and Distribution Module (NGMM).
+The NGMM projects Alaska natural gas consumption and whether an Alaska natural gas pipeline is projected to be built to carry Alaska North Slope natural gas into Canada and U.S. natural gas markets.
+As of January 1, 2012, Alaska was estimated to have 10 trillion cubic feet of proved reserves plus 271 trillion cubic feet of unproved resources, excluding the Arctic National Wildlife Refuge undiscovered natural gas resources.
+Over the long term, Alaska natural gas production is determined and constrained by local consumption and by the capacity of a natural gas pipeline that might be built to serve Canada and U.S. Lower 48 markets.
+The proved and inferred natural gas resources alone, plus known but undeveloped resources, are sufficient to satisfy at least 20 years of Alaska natural gas consumption and natural gas pipeline throughput.
+Moreover, large deposits of natural gas have been discovered along the North Slope (for example, Point Thomson) but remain undeveloped because of a lack of access to natural gas consumption markets.
+Because Alaska natural gas production is best determined by projecting Alaska natural gas consumption and whether a natural gas pipeline is put into operation, the AOGSS does not attempt to project new natural gas field discoveries and their development or the declining production from existing fields.